SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/ShareablePipelines.md

 :::info
 Please note, this Pipeline is read only in _App Project_.
 Only configs can be added and edited for this Pipeline here in _app Project_.
-Please see the below video for interactive runs.
 :::

 For Jobs, User doesn't need to import a Pipeline.
 When they create a Job in _App project_, they would be able to select any Pipeline from _Base Project_ in the Pipeline operator. all configs from _Base Project_ and _App project_ are available here in Job screen.